 Once your 2807-2 has been rejected by MEPS and you have been given a PDQ, you can start the process of applying for a medical waiver (if your condition is waiverable).
 Not all medical conditions are eligible for a medical waiver.

-To get a head start on the waiver process, you should get familiar with the DODI (Department of Defense Instruction for Medical Standards for Appointment, Enlistment, or Induction in the Military Services), (PDF).
+To get a head start on the waiver process, you should get familiar with the DODI (Department of Defense Instruction for Medical Standards for Appointment, Enlistment, or Induction in the Military Services), also known as the DoDI 6130.03 (PDF).
 This is the official document used by MEPS doctors to determine medical eligibility for military applicants.

-If you received a PDQ, it should include a PULHES Code, which is a standardized medical code used to rate your physical condition(s).
+If you received a PDQ, it should include a PULHES Code, or PULHES Factor, which is a standardized medical code used to rate your physical condition(s).
 You can use these codes to look up your condition(s) in the DODI to see if the condition(s) are waiverable.

 Important: This is where you need to step up and do some research.
 Most recruiters don’t have the time to hold your hand through the application process.
 Spending time on your end will make it easier for your recruiter to work with you to help you get a waiver.
 Remember, each recruiter is different, and most are willing to work with you if you are willing to work with them.
 And helping them with their job shows you are dedicated and motivated to join the military.